Thomson Reuters’ Forum Magazine: Sharing ideas for how to become EQUAL in LEGAL

 About 15 European General Counsel are planning a trip to Silicon Valley in September as part of a program billing itself as the first academic business school course for GCs in the world.

-The General Counsel Executive Programme is a joint initiative of the Rotterdam School of Management at Erasmus University and General Counsel Netherlands (GCN), a Dutch group akin to the Association of Corporate Counsel in the U.S. The course provides GCs based in various countries with the business and strategic skills needed to adjust to the changing role of a global general counsel.
+The General Counsel Executive Program is an initiative of General Counsel Netherlands (GCN), a Dutch group akin to the Association of Corporate Counsel in the U.S. The course provides GCs based in various countries with the business and strategic skills needed to adjust to the changing role of a global general counsel.

 Most of the group is looking forward to the trip to Silicon Valley.
 Details are still being finalized, but Van Hilst says the trip will include meetings with law schools and other company GCs as well as one or more tech companies.